Skip to main content

 Get Started with CWE Scanning

 GSAS offers Klocwork demonstrations focused on CWE detection for embedded C and C++ codebases.
 We can scan a representative portion of your codebase and walk your team through the findings, showing how CWE-mapped analysis fits into your existing quality and compliance processes.
-Request a CWE scanning demo to see your own code through the lens of the industry’s most widely adopted weakness taxonomy.
+Request a CWE scanning demo to see your own code through the lens of the weakness taxonomy your customers and regulators already reference.

 Interested in Perforce tools?